-However, one of the risks of traveling is the unpredictability of expenses.
+However, one of the risks of travelling is the unpredictability of expenses.
 You never know when you might suddenly run out funds, which is normally covered by having credit at hand.

 If you constantly need to call up and transfer more funds to your Travel Money Card, that’s a flat $15 fee everytime.

 If you don’t have any of your own funds left, then you may be in even more trouble.
-Carrying a credit card is general advice for traveling internationally.
+Carrying a credit card is general advice for travelling internationally.

 The Commonwealth Bank Gold Card has a host of luxuries and overseas benefits, such as free international travel insurance.
 Find out more about the Commonwealth Bank Gold Card here.